Mini Rugby (LTPD Stage 1)

 The ethos of mini rugby is to foster and develop young players (boys & girls) of all ability in the game of rugby in a safe, non competitive, enjoyable environment through activities which ensure progressive skill development for all participants in line with the IRFU Long Term Player Development (LTPD) pathway, Child Welfare Policy and Traditions of Rugby Union.

-All volunteers involved with mini rugby (in any capacity) must read the IRFU Child Welfare Policy Document and sign the Declaration of Intent.
-The signed copy of the Declaration must be handed to the Club Child Welfare Officer or School Games Master for record keeping in the club or school.
-Clubs / Schools are responsible to ensure that all their volunteers involved in age grade rugby adhere to all aspects of the IRFU policy on Child Welfare.
+All volunteers involved with mini rugby (in any capacity) must read the IRFU Safeguarding Policy (2015) and those working regularly with Age-Grade Players must sign the Declaration of Intent.
+The signed copy of the Declaration must be handed to the Club Welfare Officer for record keeping in the club or school.
+Clubs / Schools are responsible to ensure that all their volunteers involved in age grade rugby adhere to all aspects of the IRFU policy on Child Welfare, including vetting and Codes of Conduct.

 Code of Conduct